Case Dismissed!

 The Ruling

 The district court judge had a determination to make.
 In nearly every case where the defense raises a factual dispute at the exam, district court judges bind the matter over to circuit court because questions of fact are best left for trial.
 The district court judge does not need to believe the evidence beyond a reasonable doubt to find probable cause, and judges almost always find probable cause.
-Winning a preliminary exam is a rare experience for many defense lawyers, but not for the team with LEWIS & DICKSTEIN, P.L.L.C.
+To win at preliminary exam is a rare experience for many defense lawyers, but not for the team with LEWIS & DICKSTEIN, P.L.L.C.

 The judge here ruled that no probable cause existed.
 For the first time in her 20-year tenure on the bench, she found a witness so lacking in credibility that she could not reasonably believe that Clint was guilty.
 Without Clint ever opening his mouth in court, Clint’s defense attorney proved his innocence.